+Your first and second years are comprised of compulsory modules.
 In this year you learn about theories of mind and techniques for generating intelligent behaviour.
 These include understanding human language and logic, techniques for game playing, expert systems for medical diagnosis, and many others.
 You experiment with the techniques by implementing them as computer programs.
 You meet weekly with your tutor, write essays and discuss major AI issues with other students in a small group setting.

 In the Computer Science part of your degree you will gain a firm foundation in the principles of algorithms, artificial intelligence, software engineering and relevant mathematics.
 You also learn computer programming in Java – a language widely used in business and industry.
-The module on Robot Programming introduces you to some important ideas that underpin intelligent robotics and includes group work as part of our commitment to preparing you for the world of work.

 We encourage our students to gain as much real world experience as they can during their studies.
 The University has strong links with a number of employers offering internships or formal placements that can range from two months over the summer vacation to a full sandwich year as part of your degree course.
-The college internship officer and industrial liaison tutor supports students to find work placements.
-We also have a vacancy database with over 2000 graduate job vacancies and internship opportunities targeted towards University of Birmingham students each year.
-Please visit our website for more information about the Year in Industry.

 In the final year you have enormous freedom of choice.
 One third of your time is spent on a project which can be chosen from a wide selection offered by staff members, or developed from your own idea.
 This usually involves writing a large piece of software and gives you the freedom to extend and demonstrate your skills in a manner of your choosing.
 In the other two-thirds of your time, you can choose freely from over 20 optional modules, including some specialist AI modules such as Intelligent Robotics, Neural Computation and Advanced Natural Language Processing.
 You can choose to specialise in Computer Science or AI, or take a mixture of modules from both themes.